Barrett's oesophagus, Omeprazole dosage and bile reflux: links

 PPIs - long term use increases risk of cancers.

-This gastric bile occurs just before the recovering proton-pumps start to produce acid so shortly after this the refluxed liquid will be bile-tainted acid.
+This gastric bile seems to occur just before the recovering proton-pumps start to produce acid so shortly after this the refluxed liquid will be bile-tainted acid.
 Unless you regurgitate gastric juice so you can taste it, the symptoms of acid, bile and acid plus bile are indistinguishable.

 It is quite clear from these that PPIs do cause OAC.
 The mechanism is quite clear - even if none of the professionals seem to have worked it out yet!.